Here is Saving.com.au’s comprehensive guide to saving money on your health insurance.

 Take a good hard look at your extras cover too.
 If you’re not into alternative therapies like acupuncture or naturopathy – don’t pay for it.
 Take stock of your existing policy and make sure it suits your needs.

-June is the other peak period, as July 1 is the cut-off for soon-to-be 31-year-olds who want to take out cover before being stung with Lifetime Health Cover (LHC) loading.
+June is the other peak period, as many soon-to-be 31-year-olds frantically look to take out cover before being stung with Lifetime Health Cover (LHC) loading which kicks in for 31-year-olds that don't have a health insurance policy come 1 July (see the next point for more detail).

 It can really pay off to shop around in one of those peak periods, as health funds are trying to win over new customers by offering a range of bonuses and incentives for new customers.